 De-Clutter Your Things

 I come from a family of packrats.
-Generation upon generation, my kin stuff their closets, attics, and garages with what seems like every item they have every bought, every plastic bag they have ever collected, every gift they have ever received, and every piece of mail they’ve ever been delivered.
+Generation upon generation, my kin stuff their closets, attics, and garages with what seems like every item they have ever bought, every plastic bag they have ever collected, every gift they have ever received, and every piece of mail they’ve ever been delivered.
 For a long time, I learned this tradition quite well by never donating clothes I had outgrown and never giving away toys I no longer played with.

 I did this again and again, as I moved from dorm to dorm, city to city, and my family moved to two new homes after that first move.
 Giving away the stuffed animals was the hardest part, but I sorted through everything I owned and got rid of a lot of it.
 The thing that would have surprised me most during my first purge is that I don’t miss any of it.
 I don’t even remember most of what I donated or threw out.